UFAL-DSG/django-crowdflower-annotations/README.rst

 the dialogue directories, possibly on a remote server.

 Note that by exporting the data, you do *not* remove them either from the app's database nor from the filesystem.
-If you want to remove them from the database, choose the appropriate action from the Admin site where you exported them (but see the next paragraph).
-If you want to remove them from the filesystem, go ahead and remove them after you removed them from the Django database (otherwise, the app might be looking for them in the `transcribe` view, and not finding them).
-All the dialogue logs are stored in the directory configured as ``CONVERSATION_DIR``.
+There is a dedicated view for doing exactly this, accessible from the main menu through the `Delete dialogues` option.
+After selecting the option, you will be asked for selecting the file list from which the dialogues you wish to remove came from.
+When you submit the form, the dialogues will be removed from the ``settings.CONVERSATION_DIR`` directory and from the app's database, *including all recordings and annotations*.
+Therefore, double-check that you have all your data copied to a safe place before you submit this form.
+Check also the following paragraphs.

 **BEFORE YOU REMOVE THE DATA** from the database, you might want to measure work done for all the annotators, unless a different awarding scheme is in